gmazzap/Andrew/README.md

 # Requirements

 *Andrew* has no dependencies.
-Requires PHP 5.4+, works with PHP 7 and HHVM.
+Requires PHP 5.6+, works with PHP 7 and 7.1.

 # License